The Leading Career Resource for Dental Sales Rep Jobs.

 Dental laboratories or major brands of consumer or commercial products also post on their “careers” or “jobs” pages opportunities for dental sales representative positions.

-Experience and performance can lead to promotion to larger sales territories (and potentially greater commissions) and senior roles in sales.
-Representatives can come to lead a sales team as sales manager, marketing manager, district or regional manager, and even vice president of sales.
+Experience and performance can lead to promotion to larger sales territories (and potentially more significant commissions) and senior roles in sales.
+Representatives can lead a sales team as sales manager, marketing manager, district or regional manager, and even vice president of sales.